-A minimum of a B in Year 10 Mathematics.
+A minimum of an 'Advancing' standard in Level 3 Mathematics Methods Preparation.
 Mathematical Methods must also be studied in conjunction with Specialist Mathematics.

 Experience in solving equations and being able to use algebra with proficiency would be advantageous.
 Assessment tasks will require students to be able to communicate their mathematics in a manner that is easily understood.
 This course is developed for those students who are wanting to study Computer Science/ Engineering/ Mathematic/ Electronics at university.